Program Terms and Definitions

 Extensive information and forms related to becoming a CTE teacher are available on the Ohio Department of Education (ODE) website.

-Alternative Resident Educator License (formerly Route B and/or Industry Option) - A non-traditional path to obtaining a CTE license.
+Career-Technical Workforce Development (CTWD) License - A non-traditional pathway to obtaining a CTWD license.
 This path is based on a candidate's work and/or professional experience.

-Alternative Resident Educator License for Career-Technical Workforce Development - this license is issued to a teacher who has been hired out of industry by an Ohio school district to be a Career-Technical Education teacher.
-The teacher will teach under this license as he/she completes the university coursework and RESA requirements.
-After completing four years of teaching and passing all RESA requirements, the teacher will apply for an initial five-year CTE professional license.
+Two-Year Provisional Career-Technical Workforce Development License - this license is issued to a teacher who has been hired out of industry by an Ohio school district to be a Career-Technical teacher.
+The teacher will teach under this license as he/she completes the university coursework and all school district and Ohio Department of Education licensure requirements.
+After completing the teaching and licensure requirements, the teacher will apply for a Five-Year Advanced Career-Technical Workforce Development license.

-Initial Five Year (Advancing to a Five Year CTE Professional License) - upon completion of an ODE licensure program, the teacher applies for his/her initial five-year professional CTE license.
+Five-Year Advanced Career-Technical Workforce Development License - upon completion of an ODE licensure program, the teacher applies for his/her Five-Year Advanced Career-Technical Workforce Development license.
 The application process is related to the licensure path the teacher has taken to obtain the license.
 Teachers will be given specific application directions by KSU for the five-year license near the end of the program.